The Guard lays off all its employees

 The Guard is, in effect, the esports arm of Kroenke Sports & Entertainment (KSE), a holding company that has stakes in numerous sports teams and entertainment outlets.
 These include the LA Rams, Arsenal FC, Colorado Rapids, and numerous stadium venues.
 The organization was founded by billionaire Stan Kroenke.

 However, now it seems that KSE is shifting away from esports and divesting from the industry by heavily downsizing.
+The same can't be said for esports fans that the owner left behind, as many are starting to get in on extra action by using esports betting platforms and online casinos to try their hand at fate.

 Looking for work: Former Guard employees